IFRS Interpretations Committee

 Recent IFRS Interpretations Committee Activities

 The IFRS Interpretations Committee publishes tentative agenda decisions for comment before finalising those decisions.
-Please click on the button below for information on recent tentative and final agenda decisions.
+Click on the links for more information on recent tentative and final agenda decisions.